-Singapore offers a dynamic international city with a harmonious fusion of cultures, languages, foods and architecture.
+Study abroad in Singapore offers a dynamic international city with a fusion of cultures, languages, foods and architecture.

-- take classes in most UC majors offered by faculty from around the world
+- take classes with local students in most majors taught by faculty from around the world

 - undertake unique interdisciplinary studies or conduct in-depth research